 As the evacuation of the tower and its twin got underway, television cameras broadcasted live images of what initially appeared to be a freak accident.
 Then, 18 minutes after the first plane hit, a second Boeing 767—United Airlines Flight 175—appeared out of the sky, turned sharply toward the World Trade Center and sliced into the south tower near the 60th floor.

 The collision caused a massive explosion that showered burning debris over surrounding buildings and onto the streets below.
 It immediately became clear that America was under attack.

-The attackers were Islamic terrorists from Saudi Arabia and several other Arab nations.
-Reportedly financed by the al-Qaeda terrorist organization of Saudi fugitive Osama bin Laden, they were allegedly acting in retaliation for America’s support of Israel, its involvement in the Persian Gulf War and its continued military presence in the Middle East.
+The hijackers were Islamic terrorists from Saudi Arabia and several other Arab nations.
+Reportedly financed by the al Qaeda terrorist organization of Saudi fugitive Osama bin Laden, they were allegedly acting in retaliation for America’s support of Israel, its involvement in the Persian Gulf War and its continued military presence in the Middle East.

 Some of the terrorists had lived in the United States for more than a year and had taken flying lessons at American commercial flight schools.
 Others had slipped into the country in the months before September 11 and acted as the “muscle” in the operation.